 Protecting The Removed Hip Device For Use In Prosecuting A Hip Failure Case

-In cases where a Stryker hip has prematurely failed, and a patient requires a revision surgery, Rosenfeld Injury Lawyers has arranged to have the devices stored with the assistance of a medical contractor for purposes of prosecuting lawsuits against Stryker for their defective devices.
+In cases where a Stryker hip has prematurely failed, and a patient requires a revision surgery, Drug Law Center has arranged to have the devices stored with the assistance of a medical contractor for purposes of prosecuting lawsuits against Stryker for their defective devices.
 Our experience in medical device litigation has repeatedly demonstrated that the device itself can be a powerful piece of evidence as opposed to a narrative from an operative report describing the wear on the device.
 Consequently, we urge people with recalled Stryker hips to consider this and make arrangements prior to the procedure so their device can be protected should it be necessary in their case.

 For additional information regarding the surgical removal and replacement of a Stryker hip device visit the following resources: